 Educational License for “Chinatown: A Changing Neighborhood” grants U.S. public performance rights for non-commercial and educational exhibition when no admission fee is charged.
 Orders can be placed by selecting one of the options below, which will direct you to the payment page.
 Standard shipping and handling fee is $10 per order.
 Purchase can also be made through Action!
-Library Media Service.
+Library Media Service or Tugg Edu.
 Our films are for non-theatrical use only (unless agreed otherwise in writing) and are protected under Title 17, U.S. Copyright Code.
 They may not be reproduced, duplicated, televised or transmitted in whole or in part, or posted on the internet without specific written permission.

 - DVD, K-12 School, Public Library, $100

 - DVD, Community College, Community Organization, Museum, $150

 - “I ♥ Chinatown” Button, $5

 - “I ♥ Chinatown” Stickers (set of 4), $4